alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 # Create a Tool with an API Hit
-In this guide, we use the [Alteryx Python SDK](https://pypi.org/project/ayx-python-sdk/) and [Alteryx Plugin CLI](https://pypi.org/project/ayx-plugin-cli/) to create a tool that pulls information from an API and find the mean, min, and max values of the data.
+In this guide, we use the [Alteryx Python SDK](https://pypi.org/project/ayx-python-sdk/) and [Alteryx Plugin CLI](https://pypi.org/project/ayx-plugin-cli/) to create a tool that pulls information from an API and finds the mean, min, and max values of the data.

 Table of Contents:
 - [Workspace Setup](#workspace-setup)